KateIvesDev/quizzical/README.md

 # Quizzical React App

-This is a solution for the final Solor project of the Scrimba React Course.
+This is a solution for the final solo project of the Scrimba React Course.

 ## Table of contents